oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

        secrets: [my-secret, my-other-secret]
      ```

-   - Set `wdtDomainType`.
+   - Set `configuration.model.domainType`.
 Valid values are `WLS`, `JRF`, and `RestrictedJRF` where `WLS` is the default.

      ```
+     configuration:
+       model:
-     wdtDomainType: "WLS"
+         domainType: "WLS"
      ```

-   - Finally, if the WDT model is encrypted, then create a Kubernetes secret for its `passphrase` as described in step 5 above, and specify the secret name in your domain resource using the `wdtEncryptionPassPhrase` attribute.
+   - Finally, if the WDT model is encrypted, then create a Kubernetes secret for its `passphrase` as described in step 5 above, and specify the secret name in your domain resource using the `configuration.model.encryptionSecret` attribute.
 For example:
      ```
-     wdtEncryptionPassPhrase:
+     configuration:
+       model:
+         encryptionSecret:
            name: sample-domain1-wdt-encrypt-secret
      ```

 7. If you are using a `JRF` domain type, see [Setup Prerequisites for JRF Domains](#setup-prerequisites-for-jrf-domains).